 - Give up your credit card and instead get a debit card to which you can set a daily withdraw limit and block the possibility to use it as a pay card.
 You can change these limitations at your online bank service.
 You can´t buy games at a slot machine with a debit card limited like this.

-- It is useful to give up your codes for your online banking service, totally or to a loved one, especially when the gambling problem is in an acute phase.
+- It is useful to give up your codes for your online banking service, especially when the gambling problem is in an acute phase.
 This stops you from changing your withdraw limits or from transferring money to gambling sites.

 - Take care of all your obligatory payments and expenses immediately when you get money and set up direct payments for your bills.

 - When it is payday, transfer money to a savings account, investment fund, a account owned by a loved one or to somewhere else from where you don´t get it immediately in use when you get an impulse to gamble.

 The service providers of your telephone and internet subscriptions can block them in different ways

 - You can for instance prevent the browsing of certain types of websites with your device or block some service numbers (for instance payday loans).

 - Some of these services are free of charge; some can be subjected to a charge.

 - Ask your own service provider for more information regarding different blocking possibilities.